 8 Ways to Manage Migraine’s Impact on Marriage

-When all your physical and emotional resources go toward survival, there’s little ability to nurture your relationship.
+When all your physical and emotional resources go toward survival, there’s limited ability to nurture your relationship.
 Having had chronic migraine for my entire 19-year relationship with my husband, more than a decade of which with severe, continuous migraine, I know this all too well.

 Here are some suggestions for managing migraine’s impact on romantic relationships.
 They stem from years of heartwrenching personal experience and the numerous conversations I’ve had with migraineurs over the almost 10 years I’ve been writing about migraine.

-1. Don't try to hide how you feel physically.
+Don't try to hide how you feel physically.
 Your partner may not be able to tell just how bad you feel, but they will notice your mood and affect – if you're pretending to feel OK, they are likely to assume you're angry with them.

-3. Avoid important conversations during a migraine attack.
+Avoid important conversations during an attack.
 Brain fog makes it tough to think clearly and make decisions.
 Difficulty finding words can prevent you from saying exactly what you mean, which causes frustration all around.
 You’re more irritable during a migraine, so you both have a shorter fuse and can appear to your partner to be more annoyed than you actually are.
 None of these factors make for the optimal time to get to the heart of an issue.
 (If you’re always in a migraine attack, try to talk during a lower-pain, lower-symptom time.)

-6. Vent to someone else.
+Vent to someone else.
 Your partner should know how hard migraine is for you, but shouldn’t be the only one you share the emotional burden with.
-A willing friend or family member, a migraine forum or a therapist can all help with this.
+A willing friend or family member, a migraine forum, or a therapist can all help with this.
 Having found a therapist I click with, I’ve discovered she’s the best possible person for me to vent to.
 She doesn’t overlay her own beliefs and agenda on my complaints, she doesn’t give me inane advice or empty reassurances, she just listens and helps me figure out ways to cope better.
 She even gives suggestions for how to broach difficult topics with my husband.